Alopecia (album)

-Alopecia is the second studio album by American band Why?.
+Alopecia is the third studio album by American band Why?.
 It was released by Anticon on March 11, 2008.

 Critical reception

 At Metacritic, which assigns a weighted average score out of 100 to reviews from mainstream critics, Alopecia received an average score of 76% based on 21 reviews, indicating "generally favorable reviews".

 Pitchfork placed "Fatalist Palmistry" at number 94 on the "100 Best Tracks of 2008" list.

 Sampling

 "The Fall of Mr. Fifths" samples dialogue spoken by Will Oldham in the film Old Joy.

 Track listing

 Personnel

 Credits adapted from the album's liner notes.